Development of the New Testament canon: Clement of Rome

-By the end of the 1st century, some letters of Paul were known to Clement of Rome (fl.
+By the end of the 1st century, some of Paul's letters were known to Clement of Rome (fl.
 96), together with some form of the "words of Jesus"; but while Clement valued these highly, he did not refer to them as "Scripture" ("graphe"), a term he reserved for the Septuagint.
 Metzger 1987 draws the following conclusion about Clement:

 Clement... makes occasional reference to certain words of Jesus; though they are authoritative for him, he does not appear to enquire how their authenticity is ensured.
 In two of the three instances that he speaks of remembering 'the words' of Christ or of the Lord Jesus, it seems that he has a written record in mind, but he does not call it a 'gospel'.
 He knows several of Paul's epistles, and values them highly for their content; the same can be said of the Epistle to the Hebrews, with which he is well acquainted.
 Although these writings obviously possess for Clement considerable significance, he never refers to them as authoritative 'Scripture'.